 Maybe your new product really is a revolutionary creation.
 That’s terrific.
-But for most companies, a new product means a line expression or an improved version of an existing product.
+But for most companies, a new product means a line expression, or an improved version of an existing product.
 Automakers “roll out” a whole line of new products each year.
 For fashion designers and retailers, every new style is a new product.
-For a hardware manufacturer, it might be a drill bit that lasts longer due to a harder metal alloy.
+For a hardware manufacturer, it might be a drill bit that lasts longer because of a harder metal alloy.

 Sometimes a New Product Isn’t a Product at All

 Your “new product” can also be a service.
 Maybe you are a grocery chain or an affiliated company that offers home delivery of groceries.
 Perhaps your dental clinic offers “walk-in” exams or cleanings.
 Your new product could even be a promise, like “pizza delivery in 30 minutes” or a “Pay No More for Four” tuition guarantee by a college.

 As different as all these things are, they share one important aspect: they need to attract and hold the attention of current and/or potential customers.
 And plenty of research has shown that consumers love receiving promotional items.
 Therefore, it only makes sense for you to hand out an appropriate promotional item as part of the product launch.
 Because that item will help them remember the event, and the product it introduced!

 What Promotional Item Goes with Your New Product?